rootree/vk-footboller/README.md

 ### Preloader

-When a user opens the game in a social network, first, will be loaded the preloader.
-The preloader is a small application, that checks that the user has all privileges to play in the game (get list of friends, permission to post on a wall, etc.).
-If the user doesn't have enough privileges in this case will be shown a window with settings of the application where the user can change all necessary settings and privileges.
+When a user opens the game in a social network, first will be loaded the preloader.
+The preloader is a small application, that checks that a user has all permissions to play in the game (get list of friends, permission to post on the wall, etc.).
+If a user doesn't have enough privileges in this case will be shown a window with the settings of the application where a user can change all necessary settings and privileges.
 If everything is OK with settings and privileges, the preloader will start loading the main application and its resources.

 ### Client

-All interaction with the game happen in the client.
-The client has a lot of windows, about them will be explained in Game rules section.
-The client communicate with the server each time when a user does some important for the game action (team settings, buying a new player, a new message on a friend's wall).
+All interaction with a user happens in the client.
+The client has lots of windows, about them will be explained in the Game Rules section.
+The client communicates with the server each time when a user commits some actions (changes in a team, buying a new football player, a new message on a friend's wall).

 ### Server

 The server serves for three main goals:

-1. tracks users progress
+1. saves all changes in a user's profile
-2. communicates with API of a social network
+2. communicates with a social network via API
 3. validates all input from the client

 ### CMS

-With CMS's help it's easy to update all content in the game.
-By content I mean:
+In CMS a moderator can easily update all content in the game.
+Can be changed:

 - football players
 - coaches
 - stadiums
-- sponsors
+- sponsor companies
 - teams

-For example, if you need to add a new football player, you need to upload his avatar and his photo on the sports ground, then fill in settings (type, level, price, etc.).
-With CMS it's really easy to do.
+For example, if you want to add a new football player, you should upload his avatar and his photo on the sports ground, then setup his parameters (type, level, price, etc.).

-After when all changes are made in the CMS, will be generated an update for the client and for the server, and when the game will be deployed, users will see all new changes.
+Then, when all changes are made in the CMS, will be generated an update package for the client and for the server, and when the game will be deployed the package will be rollout.

 ## Game rules

-After preloader window:
+After the preloader window:

 ![Preloader](https://github.com/rootree/vk-footboller/blob/master/IMG/preloader.png?raw=true "Preloader window")

-Users will be the main screen of the game:
+Users will see the main screen of the game:

 ![Main screen](https://github.com/rootree/vk-footboller/blob/master/IMG/main.jpg?raw=true "Main screen")

 On the main screen there are several options:

-1. Change logo of users team
+1. Change a logo of a user's team
 2. Players in the team
 3. Shop of football players
 4. Sponsors list